kelvincdeen/kcstudio-launchpad-toolkit/README.md

 ---

-> **TL;DR:** KCStudio Launchpad is a command-line PaaS for your VPS.
-It's a non-containerized, opinionated deployment and management system for solo developers who want to turn a single server into a secure, multi-project portfolio hub.
+> **TL;DR:** KCStudio Launchpad is your personal server butler.
+It's a command-line toolkit that automates the deployment and management of full-stack applications for solo developers, turning a single server into a secure, multi-project portfolio hub.

 ---